 Everyone can lead from the position they are in and set an example to inspire others.
 No matter who you are, ensure to lead in your space, be creative, be spontaneous, be impulsive with responsibility.
 Get the most out of situations and resolve challenges as they come up.

 Having this couple doesn’t just help condition your mind into work mode, it also leaves off a message to every member of your family that whenever you are seated on that chair, you have switched to the “Do not disturb” mode.

 Working from home can be more efficient than you imagined, you only need to make it work.

 Kids are one of the most lively, hyperactive bunch you would ever find in your lifetime.
-They are innocent, optimistic and really just want to do something – this tells us that as parents and guardians, it is up to us to properly help them channel their energy into productive activities and which benefits their physical, mental and social health.
+They are innocent, optimistic and really just want to do something – this tells us that as parents and guardians, it is up to us to properly help them channel their energy into productive activities during isolation and which benefit their physical, mental, and social health.

-Here are a list of things you can start doing today to engage your young ones during this period..
+Here is a list of things you can start doing today to engage your young ones during this isolation period.

 Activities like singing and dancing with your kids have over the years yielded tremendous results and one of them is that you are consciously helping them make lemonade when life throws them lemons.
 With the negativity going on and you as their parents constantly reminding them to wash and sanitize their hands regularly, playtime is a way to help them relax and stay away from the negativity flying all around the media and their environment.

 This might not apply to younger toddlers because all they know at this point is to scribble.
 However, when writing isn’t possible, drawing/painting is.
 This way, you are building their mental health as you encourage them to express their mood or emotions daily.